mattermost/mattermost/README.md

 - [GitLab Mattermost Production Installation](https://gitlab.com/gitlab-org/gitlab-mattermost) - Install Mattermost for production environments bundled with GitLab, a leading open source Git repository, using an omnibus package for Ubuntu 12.04, Ubuntu 14.04, Debian 7, Debian 8, and CentOS 6 (and RedHat/Oracle/Scientific Linux 6), CentOS 7 (and RedHat/Oracle/Scientific Linux 7).

 For technical questions and answers, please visit the [Mattermost forum](http://forum.mattermost.org).

+## Get Involved with Mattermost

+Joining the Mattermost community is a great way to build relationships with other talented and like-minded professionals, increase awareness of the interesting work you are doing, and sharpen your skills.
+Here are some of the ways that you can make a difference in the Mattermost ecosystem:

+#### Discuss

+- Visit the [Mattermost Forum](http://forum.mattermost.org/) for technical questions and answers.
+- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/general/join) the [Mattermost User Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/general) for general, open-ended questions and software announcements.
+- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/developer/join) the [Mattermost Developers Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/developer) for discussing contributing code to Mattermost.

+#### Review

+- Share feedback on [Mattermost Design Feedback Requests](http://forum.mattermost.org/c/feature-ideas/specifications), which offer early previews of designs community comments and feedback.
+- Visit the [Feature Ideas Forum](http://mattermost.uservoice.com/forums/306457-general) and consider upvoting community feature ideas, which are reviewed for each monthly release.

+#### Share

+- Blog about your Mattermost experiences and use cases, either on your personal blog, the [Mattermost forum](http://forum.mattermost.org), or contribute a guest post to the [Mattermost blog](http://www.mattermost.org/category/blog/).
+If you write about Mattermost. please contact our community team at info@mattermost.com for help promoting your content.
+- Tweet to share with your community and friends why you use Mattermost.
+Follow [@MattermostHQ](https://twitter.com/mattermosthq) on Twitter and conversations on [#mattermost](https://twitter.com/search?q=%23mattermost&src=typd).

+#### Write

+- As with most open source projects, Mattermost documentation is maintained in a public repository.
+You can propose changes by [submitting pull requests (no programming skills required)](http://forum.mattermost.org/t/help-improve-mattermost-documentation/194).
+We highly welcome you to add improvements, write guides and tutorials, and expand on sections.
+- Prior to contributing, please review [Mattermost Documentation Guidelines](http://www.mattermost.org/documentation-guidelines/), which include standards on writing Mattermost documentation for a global audience, who might not use English as their first language.

+#### Contribute

+- Share [feature ideas](http://www.mattermost.org/feature-requests/) with the Mattermost community
+- Review the [Mattermost Code Contribution Guidelines](doc/developer/code-contribution.md) to submit patches for the core product
+- Consider building tools that help developers and IT professionals manage Mattermost more effectively (API documentation coming in Beta2)

+#### Have other ideas or suggestions?

+If there’s some other way you’d like to contribute, please contact us at info@mattermost.com.
+We’d love to meet you!